Welcome to the website of the Conservative Party Human Rights Commission

 The Commission has produced a number of reports, including ‘The Female Face of Afghanistan’, ‘Supporting Women Human Rights Defenders’ and ‘Child Soldiers; Progress but too little’.

 The Conservative Party Human Rights Commission was set up by the Shadow Foreign Secretary in 2005 with Gary Streeter MP as founding Chairman.
 Since its creation the Commission’s chairmen have included Stephen Crabb MP and Tony Baldry MP, and most recently Robert Buckland MP.
 Commissioners also include MP’s Mark Pritchard, Fiona Bruce, Jeremy Lefroy, Nicola Blackwood and Sajid Javid, human rights activist and writer Benedict Rogers, and Heather Blake.
+In December 2020, Fiona Bruce MP was appointed as the Prime Minister’s Special Envoy for Freedom of Religion or Belief.
+On that appointment Fiona Bruce MP stepped down as Chair of the Conservative Party Human Rights Commission.

 The Conservative Party Human Rights Commission will: